 Related work

-There have been several studies to take advantage of t
+There have been several studies focused on using technology for ASD screening.
+These methods try to observe the ASD symptoms automatically using biomarkers or behavioral markers.

-[9][14][15]{Rakić, 2020 #26}[10][11]
+For example, William J. Bosl et al. focused on early screening of ASD by a data-driven method based on the EEG's data.
+They collected EEG measurements of 99 infants with an older sibling that received an ASD diagnosis and 89 low-risk controls.
+They screen ASD in children as early as three months of age with 95% sensitivity and PPV at some ages.
+They suggest EEG signals might be a valuable biomarker for ASD screening[9].
+Also, MladenRakić et al. presented a method to improve ASD detection by combining structural and functional MRI data.
+They applied machine learning techniques on imaging data of 817 cases and successfully classified them with an accuracy of 85%[14].
+Integrating biomarkers with other modalities has also proved effective; JiannanKang et al. identified ASD in children from 3 to 6 by inputting a combination of EEG and eye-tracking features collected with power spectrum analysis and areas of interest methods to an SVM classifier.
+They tested on a total number of 97 children and reached the maximum accuracy of 85%.[15].

+Stereotypical Motor Movements (SMM) is one of the ASD symptoms that multiple methods have been developed to detect.
+Rad, N. M et al. proposed a Convolutional Neural Network that uses accelerometer sensor data worn on multiple body points to detect SMM.
+They applied feature learning and transfer learning approaches to improve their deep neural network performance[10].

+Detecting and analyzing gaze is also a method in ASD screening; Anish Nag et al. compared the gaze data of 16 children with ASD, and 17 typically developed children were collected using google glass and gaze tracker.
+Although smart glasses perform promisingly, they do not outperform other automatic classifiers significantly[11]

+Although wearable devices are a helpful method for ASD screening, it is always challenging to persuade a young toddler to wear such devices, especially children with special needs; besides, wearing such devices is usually a major distraction that affects the procedure.
+Robots are an excellent option for evaluating social interactions, but they are costly and usually require operators to handle the process.

 One of the major symptoms of ASD is repetitive and stereotypical behaviors that are considered an essential indication in ASD's diagnosing.[16]
 In recent years, many technology-based screening systems have been developed, many methods focused on vision-based approaches, behavioral analysis methods that use machine vision to detect and recognize movements and motor function patterns.
-R. Oberleitner and et al.[17] developed a recognition system for detecting abnormal behaviors that can be used in screening, assessment, or rehabilitation.
-Rasool Taban and et al. [18] use Kinect to detect tip-toe walking patterns in children with autism.
+R. Oberleitner et al.[17] developed a recognition system for detecting abnormal behaviors that can be used in screening, assessment, or rehabilitation.
+Rasool Taban et al. [18] record walking patterns by Kinect and then analyze them using central pattern generator parameters as their classifier features.
+They accurately distinguished between tip-toe walking and regular walking pattern.
 Guillermo Sapiro and et al. [19] developed a low-cost mobile app that uses machine learning and machine vision methods to detect movement patterns and assess eye tracking patterns.

 Vision-based methods also used for studying the subject attention; Kathleen Campbell and et al. [20] developed an app that record and analyze the reaction of the toddlers to video stimuli that designed to engage child's attention; their algorithm classifies by automatically detecting and tracking multiple facial landmarks and analyzing their patterns.